 With the virtualization of the world, marketing has changed and shifted.
-As business owners we need to make sure we are constantly adapting with the changes to make sure our marketing gets us the massive results we are looking for.
+As business owners we need to make sure we are constantly adapting with the changes.
+Also, we have to ensure our marketing gets us the massive results we are looking for.
 Without making the proper adaptations to your business, it may be hard for your business to help itself stand out to your audience among your competitors.
-Here are six key tips to focus on to build a strong marketing strategy.
+Here are six key tips on how to create a strong marketing strategy.

 1) Marketing is Necessary